Wijairat/Wijairat/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Namo, a sophomore majoring in Operations Research: Analytics at Columbia University, graduating in May 2026.
+I'm Wijairat, a sophomore majoring in Operations Research: Analytics at Columbia University, graduating in May 2026.

+I am primarily interested in

+My aspiration is to work in a Data Scientist role.